Ilkeston-Electronics/OpenSwitcher-1200/README.md

 # OpenSwitcher 1200
 Amiga Microprocessor-controlled drive switcher with DF1 internal drive support.
 Optional SMD small version.

+# Disclaimer
+Consider this beta.
+I have checked and rechecked the schematics and DRC rules-checked it.
+However, I have only built it on veroboard, and I am not perfect.
+I'm waiting for boards to come.

 # Latest firmware in releases.

 ![openswitcher1200_pcb](https://user-images.githubusercontent.com/89555920/133881179-3998639f-3dd8-40bd-beae-fb34b562b518.png)